dschnare/binderjs/Reference.md

 	compare(otherList)
+	compare(otherList, equals, changed)

 	otherList - The other list (or Array) to compare against. return - A new list with the comparison results for each item in this list.

 **list.merge()**

 Produces a new list with the results of merging this list with `otherList`.
 All items that are 'retained' are unmodified, all items that are 'added' are added, all items that are 'deleted' are removed, all items that are 'changed' are replaced with the newer item.
+If custom `equals` and `changed` operators are specified then these operators will be used instead of the operators retrieved from this list's `getItemOperators` method.

 All indices from `otherList` are kept in the resulting list.

 	merge(otherList)
+	merge(otherList, equals, changed)

 	otherList - The other list (or Array) to merge against. return - A new collapsed list with the results of the merge.

 **list.mergeWith()**

 Merges the `otherList` into this list in-palce.
 All items that are 'retained' are unmodified, all items that are 'added' are added, all items that are 'deleted' are removed, all items that are 'changed' are replaced with the newer item.
+If custom `equals` and `changed` operators are specified then these operators will be used instead of the operators retrieved from this list's `getItemOperators` method.

 All indices from `otherList` are kept in the resulting list.

 	mergeWith(otherList)
+	mergeWith(otherList, equals, changed)

 	otherList - The other list (or Array) to merge against.